Magene P715s Review – All you need to know

 But the difference between the two is more than I would expect from the stated performance characteristics, and the P505 does seem to underreport and miss some cadence.

-Overall, the two perform in a similar way but with the crank PM missing some of the higher power levels (or the pedals overestimating them, depending on how you want to see it).
+Overall, the two perform similarly, but the crank PM is missing some of the higher power levels (or the pedals are overestimating them, depending on how you want to see it).

 Ride 5 Second comparison to the P505

-This is part of a fifth ride that pretty much confirms the results of the previous one.
+This is part of the fifth ride, which pretty much confirms the results of the previous one.
 The 4% difference between the two sources is too much.

 Ride 6 Third comparison to the P505